MaxDailene/VocabScribe/README.md

 # Vocabulary.com Scraper

-This is a Python script that scrapes Vocabulary.com lists and retrieves words, definitions, and examples in a .txt format which you can then import into Anki.
+This is a Python script that scrapes Vocabulary.com lists and retrieves words, definitions, and examples in a .txt format which you can then import into Anki and learn these words en masse.

 ## Requirements